Building a sales pipeline is one of the most important considerations for any business owner looking to close more sales and drive the bottom line.

 - Prospects who have signed a deal

-Of course, you'll want to define your specific key stages so that they suit the nature of your small business.
+Of course, you'll want to define your specific critical stages so that they suit the nature of your small business.
 Take into consideration the decision-making processes of your customers.
-Seek feedback from every department or your business, paying special attention to your marketing team.
+Seek feedback from every department or your business, paying particular attention to your marketing team.

 Figure Out How Many Opportunities Are Needed To Hit the Target

 Successful salespeople are almost always driven by setting targets.
 Because of this, a strong sales pipeline has to reflect this.

 Every key stage of the process needs to indicate the number of opportunities, leads, and prospects needed to hit a set target.
 For example, you may have calculated that you are current with 10% of the deals from the leads you've reached out to and 85% of prospects that have received your proposal.